Scotstoun Stadium: Renovation

-Renovations involved building new stadium facilities housing new office space, meeting rooms, an indoor 100 metre sprint track, as well as resurfacing the outdoor 400 metre track with a full size rugby pitch in the in-field.
+Renovations involved building new stadium facilities housing new office space, meeting rooms, an indoor 100-metre sprint track, as well as resurfacing the outdoor 400-metre track with a full size rugby pitch in the in-field.
 The stands were extended creating a north stand and south stand which together can seat up to 5,000.

 2010 also saw the introduction of new synthetic pitches and rugby training pitches located at the far end of the stadium.
 In addition to these, the stadium has a strength and conditioning suite for athletes.

 Events

 Scotstoun Stadium was used as a training venue for the 2014 Commonwealth Games and is regularly used for premier athletics events attracting world class athletes from all over the UK.
+It is expected to host the athletics events of the 2026 Commonwealth Games.